 How to Identify Scorpions

-There are three main scorpions species found in Arizona and other western states.
+There are three main scorpion species found in Arizona and other western states.

 Common scorpions to watch for in Arizona are: